 Why is organizational culture important to projects?

-All elements of a project – from processes to leadership, management styles, communication, risk tolerance, and project request management – are influenced by cultural norms in your company.
+All elements of a project – from processes to leadership, project management styles, communication, risk tolerance, and project request management – are influenced by cultural norms in your company.

 A shared belief in the value of project management and a willingness to invest in project processes are critical to a strong project management culture.

-Impact on performance and efficiency
+Drives performance and efficiency

 A strong project management culture based on clear communication is pivotal for performance and efficiency.
-Research in the MDPI journal Buildings supports this, showing that organizations with a supportive and robust project management culture are more successful in meeting their goals.

-Culture’s role in project selection
+Shapes project selection

-This alignment with the company’s culture and goals drives employees to invest more deeply in their projects, boosting morale and productivity.
+This alignment with the company’s culture and common goals drives employees to invest more deeply in their projects, boosting morale and productivity.

-Let’s look at four practical ways to build a strong project management culture.
+Here are four practical ways to build a strong project management culture.

-1. Pick your project management approach
+1. Choose your project management approach

-I’m sure you can think of many elements of project management you’d like to change within your organization!
 You need to be rigorous and realistic when picking a behavior.
 Introducing a standardized approach to project management is an excellent place to start.

 Often, individuals tasked with managing a project – including project leaders who need formal training in project management abilities – will develop their own project rules.
 This can lead to a lack of consistency in project execution across the organization.